Self Growth

 Unable to Recognize Your Own Needs

 After years of prioritizing others' needs, you no longer know what you yourself want.
 When asked "What do you want to eat?" you can't answer.
+"Anything is fine" becomes your default phrase.
 Recognizing your own desires is itself the first step toward restoring boundaries.

 Four Practices for Setting Boundaries